Sometimes, a simple plunger routine won’t solve your plumbing needs.

 Most homeowners experience house water main problems (or house water service line problems) at one point or another, and in many cases, a professional is needed in order to remedy the situation.
 Here are some of the things you’ll need to know if you find yourself in need of a water line repair or replacement.

 What is a House Service Water Main?

-Your water main is the primary (or, “main”) pipe bringing water to your home.
-Labeled “private water service line” in the diagram above, it’s usually located underground and connects your home to your community’s water source.
-Your water line should not be confused with your private sewer lateral, which takes used water and sewage away from the home.
+A house water main is the primary or main pipe bringing water to your home.
+A private water service line is usually located underground and connects your home to your community’s water supply source.
+Your water line should not be confused with your private sewer lateral, which transports used wastewater and sewage away from the home.